RikkaApps/websites/storage_redirect/guide/README.md

 <sub>**[1]** In fact, the Android system provides other ways to use storage, but few apps use it.</sub>
 <p><sup>**[2]** Uninstallation means that the user no longer wants to use the app, and files excluding saved intuitively by users should be deleted.
 Doing so will cause some files that will never be deleted to take up storage space.</sup>

-## "Storage Redirect"
+## Storage Isolation

-"Storage Redirect" app provides "Storage Isolation" feature, you can enable isolation for specified apps.

 With isolation enabled:
 * App can no longer use shared storage space arbitrarily while you can specify what folders it can use.
 * The files created by the app will be deleted after uninstalling, but useful files will be saved in the folder you specified.

-For how to use "Storage Redirect" app, please read the following documentation.
+For how to use "Storage Isolation" app, please read the following documentation.

 ### Requirements